FlyBase/biocurator-assistant/README.md

 # Biocurator Assistant with GPT-4
 ## Overview
 Biocurator Assistant is a Dockerized tool leveraging OpenAI's GPT-4 model for biocuration tasks.
-It processes PDF or text documents, extracting and analyzing scientific data for biological research.
-The tool creates a custom Assistant using OpenAI's Assistants API, which is tailored to manage data flow and perform specific curation tasks using AI techniques.
+It processes PDF or text documents, extracting and analyzing scientific data.
+The tool creates a custom Assistant using OpenAI's Assistants API, which can be taylored to perform biocuration tasks using AI techniques.

 ## Requirements
 - Docker